betsee/betse/README.md

 `betse` is installable into a system-wide directory as follows:

+* **(Optional).** Set the current umask to "002", permitting subsequently installed paths to be read by non-superusers.
+Since this is usually the default, this command is required only for users explicitly changing the umask (e.g., via shell startup scripts).
+    >>> umask 002
+* Compile `betse`.
     >>> cd "${BETSE_DIR}"
     >>> python3 setup.py build
+* Install `betse`.
     >>> sudo python3 setup.py easy_install --no-deps .

 Curiously, although the `develop` command for `setuptools` provides a